Purpose

 obclient -h10.10.10.1 -P2881 -uroot@mysql001 -p****** -A -Ddb_testCreate a table named

-test_tbl1.CREATE TABLE test_tbl1(col1 INT, col2 INT, col3 INT);Set the compression algorithm used for diagnostic logs to
+test_tbl1.CREATE TABLE test_tbl1(col1 INT, col2 INT, col3 INT);Set the compression algorithm for diagnostic logs to

-AUTO.ALTER SYSTEM SET load_data_diagnosis_log_compression = 'AUTO';For more information about setting the compression algorithm used for diagnostic logs, see load_data_diagnosis_log_compression.
+AUTO.ALTER SYSTEM SET load_data_diagnosis_log_compression = 'AUTO';For more information about how to set the compression algorithm for diagnostic logs, see load_data_diagnosis_log_compression.

-ALTER SYSTEM SET load_data_diagnosis_log_max_size = '1K';For more information about setting the size of a single diagnostic log file, see load_data_diagnosis_log_max_size.
+ALTER SYSTEM SET load_data_diagnosis_log_max_size = '1K';For more information about how to set the size of a single diagnostic log file, see load_data_diagnosis_log_max_size.

 Use the